xcart/xcart-docs/_pages/kb_en/general_setup/moving_x-cart_to_another_location.md

 {% toc %}

-## Files transfer and configuration
+## Files Transfer and Configuration

 1. Make a backup of your files and database.
 You do need this step in case something goes wrong.
 Do not neglect this step because it can cost you hours of work contacting your hosting provider and asking them to recover your store from backup.